BraidenPsiuk/pinephone.js/.github/README.md

 ---

 <sub><sup>
-Disclaimer: "PINE64 and the PINE64 pinecone logo are trademarked by Pine Store Limited."
+DISCLAIMER: "PINE64 and the PINE64 pinecone logo are trademarked by Pine Store Limited."
 For more information, please visit [this webpage](https://wiki.pine64.org/wiki/PINE64_brand_and_logo).
 Please [contact me](mailto:mail@braiden.dev) if you have any issues or concerns involving this project's use of branding or imagery.
 </sup></sub>